Watson Institute for International and Public Affairs

 Key Findings

-• An estimated 3.6-3.8 million people have died indirectly in post-9/11 war zones, bringing the total death toll to at least 4.5-4.7 million and counting.
+• An estimated additional 3.6-3.8 million people have died indirectly in these war zones, bringing the total death toll of the post-9/11 wars to at least 4.5-4.7 million and counting.

-• War deaths from malnutrition and a damaged health system and environment likely far outnumber deaths from combat.
+• Indirect war deaths from reverberating effects, like malnutrition and the destruction of healthcare systems and the environment, far outnumber deaths from combat.